evanatyourservice/kron_torch/README.md

 **Basic hyperparameters:**

-TLDR: Learning rate and weight decay act similarly to adam, but lr might be able to be a little higher like 0.001 -> 0.002 or 0.003, and weight decay might be best a little lower like 0.1 -> 0.05 or 0.03.
-I'd start with adam's settings and go from there.
+TLDR: Learning rate and weight decay act similarly to adam's, start with adam-like settings and go from there.
 There is no b2 or epsilon.

 These next settings control whether a dimension's preconditioner is diagonal or triangular.
 For example, for a layer with shape (256, 128), triagular preconditioners would be shapes (256, 256)